-For the health of their business – and their personal well-being – entrepreneurs must get a handle on what needs to get done, when it needs to happen and to whom they can delegate.
+For the health of their business – and their personal well-being – entrepreneurs must get a handle on what needs to get done when it needs to happen, and to whom they can delegate.

-“You only have so much time during your day to get things done,” said Forrest McCall, owner of entrepreneurship blog Don’t Work Another Day.
+“You only have so much time during your day to get things done,” said Forrest McCall, owner of an entrepreneurship blog Don’t Work Another Day.
 “By wasting time on tasks that do not yield results in growth for your business, you might find your business stagnant.
 By prioritizing tasks with the highest return on investment, your business can see tremendous growth.”

 Take a systematic approach to organizing your tasks and managing your time.
 This ensures that critical business elements get addressed and that your time is well spent.
 Rank your responsibilities and plan your week accordingly.

 Improving productivity means spending time on the right things, starting with planning.
 Follow these four tips for success:

 To spend more time on your high priorities, plan for them.
 The sweet spot for general planning is about 2.5 hours per week, or 10 sessions of 15 minutes each.
 More time than that might not yield any extra impact on results.